UFO sightings in Canada: 2014, North York, Ontario

-Between 7:00 p.m. and 10:00 p.m. on Saturday, July 26, 2014, there were multiple UFO sighting reports in North York, Ontario.
-At around 9:00pm on Saturday, July 26, 2014, Sarah Chun witnessed a string of six or seven diagonal flashing lights in the sky from the window near her dining table in her condominium in North York before going outside to her balcony to observe.
+Between 7:00 p.m. and 10:00 p.m. on Saturday, 26 July 2014, there were multiple UFO sighting reports in North York, Ontario.
+At around 9:00 p.m. on Saturday, 26 July 2014, Sarah Chun witnessed a string of six or seven diagonal, flashing lights in the sky from the window near her dining table in her condominium in North York before going outside to her balcony to observe.
 She observed the flashing lights for about 25 minutes and recorded two videos on her iPad, which were later posted on her YouTube channel.
-Toronto Police's 32 Division reported receiving several calls on the unidentified flying objects between 7:00pm and 10:00pm that night.
-Several police officers witnessed the lights, and one Toronto police officer who saw one of the lights speculated that it was a quadcopter launched from a building, but did not investigate while he was on bike patrol.
+Toronto Police's 32 Division reported receiving several calls on the unidentified flying objects between 7:00 p.m. and 10:00 p.m. that night.
+Several police officers witnessed the lights, and a Toronto police officer who saw one of the lights speculated that it was a quadcopter launched from a building, but did not investigate while he was on bike patrol.
 The event was witnessed by many people, including Roxanna Maleki, a local musician, who had exited a movie theatre due to a fire alarm and who had posted a video to her Facebook account.
 Sebastian Setien, a resident of North York, reported that he was entertaining guests while barbecuing on his balcony and took a photo at 4:18 p.m.
-He and his guests came back out later at around 8:40 p.m. and saw the lights but he lost all internet connection while recording the video on his phone.
-It was also reported that there were some minor power outages in Toronto, including at the subway station in North York, and at the Cineplex movie theatre which briefly tripped the fire alarm.
+He and his guests came back out later at around 8:40 p.m. and saw the lights, but he lost all internet connection while recording the video on his phone.
+It was also reported that there were some minor power outages in Toronto, including at the subway station in North York, and at the Cineplex movie theatre, which briefly tripped the fire alarm.
 Further photographs and a video from another location in North York were also reported.
-Several other explanations were given including a quadcopter, Chinese lanterns, and flying kites with LED lights.
+Several prosaic explanations were proposed, such as a quadcopter, Chinese lanterns, and kites with LED lights.

 Canadian UFO Survey results

-According to the 2002 Canadian UFO Survey published by Ufology Research of Manitoba, Toronto had the largest number of sightings with 34, followed by Vancouver with 31 and Terrace, B.C. with 25 reports.
+According to the 2002 Canadian UFO Survey published by Ufology Research of Manitoba, the city of Toronto had the largest number of sightings with 34, followed by Vancouver with 31, and Terrace, B.C., with 25 reports.
 In 2002, a typical UFO sighting lasted approximately 15 minutes.

 The Canadian Federal Government (as of 2007) directs all UFO sightings to Chris Rutkowski of Ufology Research of Manitoba.

-On July 15, 2018, a Canadian news site mentioned a new study conducted by Ufology Research, formerly known as Ufology Research of Manitoba, stating there were more than 1,000 UFO sightings reported in Canada in 2017.
+On 15 July 2018, a Canadian news site mentioned a new study conducted by Ufology Research, formerly known as Ufology Research of Manitoba, stating there were more than 1,000 UFO sightings reported in Canada in 2017.